 - We have a new GUI for statnet that runs in a browser window (based on RShiny, for those who have been following that app).
 It's called statnetWeb.
 The point-and-click functionality is great for newbies (and thus for teachers), but even old hands will find the interface useful for simple analyses.
 We will be teaching a workshop on statnetWeb at the Brighton Sunbelt meeting in June.
 More details and information on the statnetWeb wiki page.

-- The current versions of statnet packages can be found on CRAN.
-An update of the core packages is planned for June 2015.
+- An update of the core packages was released June 2015 on CRAN.
 Details on the component packages and installation instructions are available.

 - EUSN 2014 workshop materials are online here.